-Anti-VGLUT2 (KS-22) is developed in rabbit using as immunogen a synthetic peptide corresponding to the C-terminus of rat VGLUT2 (amino acids 561-582) conjugated to KLH.
-The VGLUT2 sequence is highly conserved in mouse (90% identity) and human (72% identity) and has no homology to VGLUT1.
+Anti-VGLUT2 (HY-19) is developed in rabbit using as immunogen a synthetic peptide located near the C-terminus of rat VGLUT2 (amino acids 520-538) conjugated to KLH.
+The VGLUT2 sequence is identical in mouse and human and has no homology to VGLUT1.
 Whole antiserum is fractionated and then further purified by ion-exchange chromatography to provide the IgG fraction of antiserum that is essentially free of other rabbit serum proteins.

-Anti-VGLUT2 (KS-22) recognizes VGLUT2 (65 kDa) by immunoblotting.
-Staining of the VGLUT2 band in immunoblotting is specifically inhibited with the VGLUT2 immunizing peptide (amino acids 561-582).
+Anti-VGLUT2 (HY-19) recognizes VGLUT2 (65 kDa) by immunoblotting.
+Staining of the VGLUT2 band in immunoblotting is specifically inhibited with the VGLUT2 immunizing peptide (amino acids 520-538).

-Glutamate is the major excitatory neurotransmitter in the mammalian central nervous system (CNS).
-Packaging and storage of glutamate in glutaminergic neuronal vesicles requires an ATP-dependent vesicular glutamate uptake system, which utilizes the electrochemical proton gradient as a driving force. ^{2, 3} VGLUT1 (vesicular glutamate transporter 1, originally termed BNPI and characterized as a Na+/P_i transporter) is a 60 kDa protein responsible for vesicular glutamate uptake.
-4-7 A second VGLUT isoform has been cloned, which has 82% identity to VGLUT1 and named differentiation-associated Na+/P_I transporter (DNPI) or VGLUT2 (65 kDa).8-11 In contrast to the Na+-dependent plasma membrane glutamate transporters, VGLUT1 is highly specific for L-glutamate.
-It displays low substrate affinity (1 mM) and is stimulated by a physiologically relevant concentration of Cl ions.
+Glutamate is the major excitatory neurotransmitter in the mammalian central nervous system (CNS).1 Packaging and storage of glutamate in glutaminergic neuronal vesicles requires an ATP-dependent vesicular glutamate uptake system, which utilizes the electrochemical proton gradient as a driving force.^{2, 3} VGLUT1 (vesicular glutamate transporter 1, originally termed BNPI and characterized as a Na+/P_i transporter) is a 60 kDa protein responsible for vesicular glutamate uptake.4-7 A second VGLUT isoform has been cloned, which has 82% identity to VGLUT1 and named differentiation-associated Na+/P_I transporter (DNPI) or VGLUT2 (65 kDa).8-11 In contrast to the Na+-dependent plasma membrane glutamate transporters, VGLUT1 is highly specific for L-glutamate.
+It displays low substrate affinity (1 mM) and is stimulated by a physiologically relevant concentration of Cl- ions.

 VGLUT2 is a highly selective glutamate transporter, H+-dependent and requires Cl- ions.
 Overexpression of VGLUT1/BNPI in mammalian cell lines results in transport of glutamate into isolated intracellular vesicles.
-VGLUT1 expression is confined to subpopulations of glutaminergic axon terminals where it is exclusively localized on small synaptic vesicles.^{6, 7} VGLUT1-containing synaptic vesicles, immuno-isolated from rat brain are enriched in glutamate-uptake activity but display only marginal GABA uptake activity.6 VGLUT1-expressing cells release glutamate in a quantal manner monitored by reporter cells expressing a non-desensitizing variant of the AMPA glutamate receptor.
-In addition, GABAergic neurons in culture release glutamate in addition to GABA when VGLUT1 is exogenously expressed.
-6 The mRNA of VGLUT2 displays a complementary distribution to VGLUT1.
-VGLUT2 is enriched in synaptic vesicles and selective for a distinct class of glutaminergic nerve terminals.12 In general, VGLUT1 is associated with neuronal pathways that exhibit activity-dependent potentiation. whereas VGLUT2 is expressed in sensory and autonomic pathways that display high fidelity neurotransmission.
+VGLUT1 expression is confined to subpopulations of glutaminergic axon terminals where it is exclusively localized on small synaptic vesicles.6, VGLUT1-containing synaptic vesicles, immuno-isolated from rat brain are enriched in glutamate-uptake activity but display only marginal GABA uptake activity.6 VGLUT1-expressing cells release glutamate in a quantal manner monitored by reporter cells expressing a non-desensitizing variant of the AMPA glutamate receptor.
+In addition, GABAergic neurons in culture release glutamate in addition to GABA when VGLUT1 is exogenously expressed.6 The mRNA of VGLUT2 displays a complementary distribution to VGLUT1.
+VGLUT2 is enriched in synaptic vesicles and selective for a distinct class of glutaminergic nerve terminals.1 In general, VGLUT1 is associated with neuronal pathways that exhibit activity-dependent potentiation, whereas VGLUT2 is expressed in sensory and autonomic pathways that display high fidelity neurotransmission.
 VGLUT1 and VGLUT2 isoforms may account for glutamate uptake by synaptic vesicles from all glutaminergic neurons.